 My CocoMat Kolonaki experience

 Researching for Rough Guides has recently allowed me the pleasure of experiencing the hotel side of this company.
-I have stayed in hotels that offer CocoMat’s luxury bedding and products, so I knew what to expect: nothing short of an excellent night’s sleep, at least.
+I have stayed in hotels that offer CocoMat’s luxury bedding and products, for example at Kokkini Porta Rossa on the Greek island of Rhodes, so I knew what to expect: nothing short of an excellent night’s sleep, at least.
 So let’s delve deeper into the ‘CocoMat Kolonaki experience’, as I like to phrase it.

 Don’t be fooled by CocoMat Kolonaki’s entranceway…this is a priority!